 Dr. Beverly Raphael - Basic Books, 1986

 This Australian pioneer in the field of loss and grief addresses the diverse causes of grief and the impact on various age groups.
-Has become a ‘classic’ of the genre.
+Anatomy of Bereavement has become a ‘classic’ of the genre.

 Disenfranchised Grief: Recognising Hidden Sorrow

 Kenneth J. Doka (Ed.) - Research Press, 1989

 This text is a collection of writing from various practitioners looking at the many types of loss which go unrecognised in the wider community, therefore leaving those who grieve experiencing isolation, loneliness and lack of support.

 This book offers a clinically-oriented examination of bereavement, focusing on practical aspects of caregiving to those suffering from grief and loss.
 It is an encouraging and helpful book outlining the process of grief with practical strategies to assist the bereaved.